south-lacrosse/www-dev/docs/developer-info.md

 ### Unix Like Tools

-Some batch files and utilities use Unix command line tools like gzip.
+Some batch files and utilities use Unix command line tools like `gzip`.
 If you don't have these on your Windows system then to run these you can use the Git Bash shell.
 If you're using Local you can run the shell with the path and environment variables correctly set to run PHP and MySQL, in Preferences under Default Apps change the Terminal to Git Bash.
 Then go to your site and select "Open site shell".

 Alternatively, to have Unix commands available everywhere you can either:

 * Install [Cygwin](https://www.cygwin.com/) - this can additionally install a whole load of Unix command line utilities.
 * Use the Windows Subsystem for Linux (WSL).

-### Perl

-There are a couple of utilities which use Perl, so if you need to run one of them you will also need a version of Perl e.g. [Strawberry Perl](http://strawberryperl.com/)
+If you are going to run any of the `.pl` programs you will need to install a version of Perl.

 ## JavaScript and CSS Testing and Minification